 The Bow Valley Parkway winds its way through forest with open views of the Bow River and impressive peaks such as Castle Mountain.
 This active wildlife corridor offers many interpretative exhibits, trailheads for hiking, picnic areas and campgrounds.

-2021 enhanced cycling offer: The eastern section of the Bow Valley Parkway from Fireside day-use area to Johnston Canyon day-use area will continue to be closed throughout the summer to public vehicles.
+2022 enhanced cycling offer: The eastern section of the Bow Valley Parkway from Fireside day-use area to Johnston Canyon day-use area will operate with restricted vehicle access from May 1 to June 25, and from September 1 - 30, 2022.
 Providing an enhanced cycling experience on the 17km stretch of road.

 Starting Point: Great Divide parking lot at 3.6 km mark of Lake Louise Drive